Waning Crescent on

 Moon after ascending node

-6 days after ascending node on 21 November 2073 at 10:04 in ♌ Leo.
-The Moon is located north of the ecliptic over the following 6 days, until the lunar orbit crosses from North to South in descending node on 3 December 2073 at 22:40 in ♒ Aquarius.
+6 days after ascending node on 21 November 2073 at 10:04 in ♌ Leo the Moon is positioned north of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from North to South in descending node on 3 December 2073 at 22:40 in ♒ Aquarius.

 Moon before southern standstill

-8 days since the previous standstill on 18 November 2073 at 15:10 in ♋ Cancer when the Moon has reached North declination of ∠20.145°, the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-20.206° at the point of next southern standstill on 1 December 2073 at 10:11 in ♑ Capricorn.
+8 days since the last northern standstill on 18 November 2073 at 15:10 in ♋ Cancer when the Moon has reached North declination of ∠20.145° the lunar orbit is extending southward over the next 3 days to face maximum declination of ∠-20.206° at the point of next southern standstill on 1 December 2073 at 10:11 in ♑ Capricorn.

 Syzygy in 1 day